If you need help right now, here’s what to do:

 - If you want to stop yelling, but you're finding it tough, give yourself a break -- It IS tough!
 But it's also possible, so give yourself better support, in the form of a star chart.
 Your kids give you stars for every morning or afternoon you don't yell.
 Every week that's better than the week before is worth celebrating.
 Here's your 10 Step Plan to stop yelling.

 - If you notice that you sound like your parents when you start yelling, can you do some healing?
 If you need to, get some support -- take a parenting class, get a good parenting book, join a supportive forum, see a counselor.
-(You still have time to join my Peaceful Parent, Happy Kids Course that begins in September.
-Parents who've taken it overwhelmingly agree that it improved their ability to self-regulate.)
+(My Peaceful Parent, Happy Kids Course supports you to change, step by step -- and that means your child changes, too.
+Parents who've taken this Course overwhelmingly agree that it improved their ability to self-regulate, and helped them feel more confidence, calm and joy in their parenting.
+And there's a no-risk guarantee!)

 Did you find one thing you can do to support yourself so you can regulate better when you start to get upset?
 Commit to doing that one thing, starting today.